yusufunlu/Go-TinyClient/README.md

 ## Features
 * Support body in string,[]byte,io.Reader,io.ReadCloser,map,slice or struct types
-* Support of logger injection
+* Support of logger injection with default error logger and opt-in info logger
 * Support of redirection
-* Support of default error logger which can be overridden
 * Support of client and system info sending as User-Agent
 * Support of *http.Request access for edge case configuration
 * Default SSL certificate verification is disabled, can be still overridden
+* Context injection
 ## Prerequisites
 Go version 1.13.X, 1.14.X, 1.15.X and 1.16.X
 ## Installation